advaith-1001/advaith-1001/README.md

 ## 🚀 Projects

-Here are some of the exciting projects I've worked on:
+Here are some of the projects I've worked on:

 ### [Full-Stack E-Commerce Website](https://github.com/advaith-1001/fullstack-ecom-project)
 - **Tech Stack**: ReactJS, Spring Boot, PostgreSQL